Frequently Asked Questions and Guest Info

 1) (RECOMMENDED) Hiring our driver who'll meet you at the airport (his big van seats 12).
 He can stop at a really cool restaurant on the way over for a great Tico style lunch.
 My assistant in CR (Carolina) can arrange for this for you.

 Note: Renting a car in CR can be a dangerous proposition.
 Unlike renting a car in the States, renting in Costa Rica presents unique challenges.
 1) Insurance: If you're like me, you typically avoid purchasing the damage and collision policies offered by the car rental company.
 Especially if you are paying with a major credit card that offers that coverage as a perk.
 But, note U.S. credit card policies WON'T insure cars rented outside the U.S. And, if you have an accident in CR without insurance, the authorities won't allow you to leave the country.
-We've solved these problems by renting our SUV to guests.
-It's in the car port, and we have found an insurance option for about $8 per day.
+2) Driving in CR is an adventure.
+The roads are NOT marked.
+Drivers are aggressive.
+Roads are narrow and most lack shoulders.
+And they are pitch-black dark at night (no street lights).

-Getting around the resort & town: The surfing town of Jaco is seven miles from the resort ($30 cab ride round trip). .
+Getting around the resort & town: The surfing town of Jaco is seven miles from the resort ($30+ cab ride round trip). .
 We named her "NEMO".
 She ain't pretty but she's reliable and fun to drive.
 NEMO seats up to seven plus some gear.
-We make her available to guests for $600/week plus the fuel you use.
+We make her available to guests for $500/week plus the fuel you use.
 Compared to renting a golf cart and paying for taxis to town, the Suzuki is less expensive and much more comfortable.
 (NEMO lives in the carport at the condo, Carolina has the keys).
 Select this option on your reservation agreement.
-(Requires car rental damage protection insurance; request a quote here and choose the car rental coverage option and ).
+(Requires car rental damage protection insurance; we'll send you a link to choose the car rental coverage option).

 Damage Deposit Options: